Glints TalentHub

 Switch Language

-Employee Leave in Vietnam: A Complete Guide to Entitlements in 2026
+Employee Leave in Vietnam: Statutory Leave Entitlements for 2026

 Elbert Jolio

-Employee Leave in Vietnam: A Complete Guide to Entitlements in 2026
+Employee Leave in Vietnam: Statutory Leave Entitlements for 2026

 Managing employee leave in Vietnam can quickly become complicated, especially with the evolving labor regulations coming in 2026.
-Many HR teams struggle to understand which leave types are mandatory, how entitlements are calculated, and what changes they must prepare to stay compliant.
+Many HR teams struggle to understand which leave types are mandatory, how entitlements are calculated, and what changes they must prepare to hiring in Vietnam.

 If you’re searching for a straightforward breakdown of Vietnam’s leave policies for 2026, this guide gives you exactly what you need: clear entitlements, updated rules, and practical steps to manage leave without risking compliance issues.